You always need to promote your articles online when you write new content.

 Internal linking and cross-linking are two of the easiest ways to promote your articles and gain more readers.

-8. Use Follow It
+8. Use Follow It to attract subscribers

 Building an email subscriber list takes time and can become quite expensive with services such as Mailchimp and Aweber.